Optimize-The-Drive/optimize-the-drive-api/README.md

 ### Development Setup
 _Note: It's recommend to use an Enterprise Linux distrubtion for the development of this application.
 Currently we are using Rocky Linux 9._

-- Ensure Docker and Python 3 are installed
+- Ensure Docker, Python 3 and [Nix package manager](https://nixos.org/download/) are installed.
 - Spin up the API service:
     ```
     docker compose -f compose.dev.yaml build